anishka07/python-basics-hamrocsit/Day 1/README.md

-# Day 1

-This is the README for Day 1.
+# This is the what we learned in Day 1